albertcollell/pix4d/README.md

 * Create a server and API's to Get and Post data from a database of flightplans
 * Create a Login to Authenticate on the Application and save all flightplans in the database by user, once you log-in you recover saved fligth plans.

+Data Structure:
+* Add more information on everypoint selected like height, speed and point Id...

 Components
 List Column:
 * Add Erase flightPlan functionality.